 Could this example have been improved if each of the “dialogues” mentioned had had at least one sentence to itself, and possibly two?
 One to describe the oppositional themes and another to illustrate the application of it?

 Although the aim of this site is not to “name and shame”, Tate is big enough to take it, so I give two examples from them of number (5).
-Both the recent Munch exhibition at Tate Modern, as well as its Yoyoi Kusama show had sudden jumps in narrative leading to the dissatisfaction of being drawn into a story with a crucial part of the narrative being left unfinished and untold.
+Both the recent Munch exhibition at Tate Modern, as well as its Yoyoi Kusama show had sudden jumps in narrative leading to the dissatisfaction of being drawn into a story with a crucial part of the narrative being left untold and unfinished.
 In my opinion, Tate’s Hirst retrospective suffered from number (4) – there wasn’t one word of critical discussion in the leaflet handed to visitors, or in the text panels on the wall, which was an opportunity wasted.
-Given Hirst’s fairly controversial artistic status, and his own knowing exploitation of this, it should surely have been a central part of any texts written about him.
+Given Hirst’s fairly controversial artistic status, and his own knowing exploitation of this, surely it should have been a central part of any texts written about him?